sinclairzx81/typedriver/readme.md

                             // empty {} is returned to indicate an unknown
                             // runtime schema.
 ```
-The source type used for compilation can also be returned via
+The original source type used for compilation can also be returned via

 ```typescript
 validator.schema()          // will return the schematic used for compile.